haydencbarnes/GChat2Pdf/README.md

 ## Example Commands

-To run the script using the default Google Chat folder from Takeout and save the PDFs in your current directory:
+To run the script using the default Google Chat folder from Takeout in this same folder and save the PDFs in your current directory:

 ```bash
 python3 GChat2Pdf.py